Canon 200D vs Leica SL

 |Nikon D3400||Y||mono||mono||-||-||mini||2.0||-||-||Y||Nikon D3400|

 It is notable that the SL has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

 Studio photographers will appreciate that the Leica SL (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
+Both the 200D and the SL have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon 200D better than the Leica SL or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.